School Holiday Programs

 Where is the program held?

 All-year-round programs operate from our National Base in Tharwa, ACT.
-We operate seasonally from our base in Walpole WA, and our remote set-up in the Grampians, VIC.
+We operate seasonally from our base in Walpole WA, and our remote set-up along the Snowy River, VIC.

 What are the toilet facilities?